Molecular Plant Pathology

 Aims and Scope

 Molecular Plant Pathology is published 9 times a year and welcomes submissions from all areas of molecular plant pathology including research on diseases caused by fungi, oomycetes, viruses, nematodes, bacteria, insects, parasitic plants and other organisms.
 Molecular Plant Pathology is especially interested in manuscripts emphasizing molecular analyses of pathogens, determinants affecting host response to plant pathogens or the interaction of both.
-In addition to the principal content of full length and short research papers, Molecular Plant Pathology publishes technical advances, along with major and micro reviews on areas of particular interest and importance.
+In addition to the principal content of full length and short research papers, Molecular Plant Pathology publishes Technical Advances, major and micro Reviews, Pathogen Profiles and Opinion Pieces.
 The journal is dedicated to minimizing the time between submission, review and publication and to providing a high quality forum for original research in molecular plant pathology.

 Papers must be submitted exclusively to Molecular Plant Pathology and are accepted on the understanding that no substantial part has been, or will be, published elsewhere.
 Molecular Plant Pathology is a member of the Committee On Publication Ethics (COPE).
 For further information go to www.publicationethics.org.uk.